Cycling Accident Solicitors — Scotland

 • Get independent medical reports: These third-party reports may be required by insurers or the court to provide an unbiased assessment of your condition.

-• Negotiate the settlement: Our solicitors will aim to settle your claim fairly.
+• Negotiate the settlement: Our specialist solicitors will aim to settle your claim fairly.
 We’ll consider the immediate and long-term impacts of your injuries and advise the best course of action.

 • Be aware of the time limit: Under Scots law, you must raise court action within three years of the accident.
 However, it’s best to start the process as soon as possible while the evidence is fresh.